cloudevents/spec/http-transport-binding.md

 support the _structured_ and _binary_ modes.

-In the _binary_ content mode, the value of the event `data` is placed into the HTTP request or response body as-is, with the `datacontenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.
+In the _binary_ content mode, the value of the event `data` is placed into the HTTP request, or response, body as-is, with the `datacontenttype` attribute value declaring its media type in the HTTP `Content-Type` header; all other event attributes are mapped to HTTP headers.

 In the _structured_ content mode, event metadata attributes and event data are placed into the HTTP request or response body using an